 So, I love it.
 I love it.
-We could talk for But I could actually have you on here for next five hours because I just love everything that you say and do and the way that you go about things.
+We could talk for But I could actually have you on here for the next five hours because I just love everything that you say and do and the way that you go about things.
 I’m sure by the time we get through the five hours, there’ll be stuff I didn’t like, but I’d rather not find out.
 Just thank you for making yourself available.
 I really appreciate it.
 And I wish you all the success and I’m just going to continue to follow your work.
 And I’ll encourage people who I think are going to be attracted to the way that you go about things to check it out as well.

 Bill, thank you and obviously thank you for the work that you’re doing and the journey that you share with others because you had to hit against the wall in order to get you know, but that’s where we all are.
 We all have it in different ways.
 And so thank you for your courage to speak out about that because as especially as a male and like I said an Australian male, that’s, that can be scary.
 And so congratulations and keep being a light bear because the more that you open up and share with others, the more you give them permission to do the same.
-So without you other people would never take that Next step.
+So without you, other people would never take that Next step.
 So thank you for the work you’re doing.

 My pleasure.
 Thanks.
 Well, once again, thanks for listening, everybody.
 I really do appreciate it.
 This episode of the transatlantic podcast was brought to you by the website, billgasiamis.com.
-It’s where you can find out more about my recovery from three brain hemorrhages and brain surgery, where you can make a booking for a Skype coaching session, use the using the online calendar.
+It’s where you can find out more about my recovery from three brain hemorrhages and brain surgery, where you can make a booking for a Skype coaching session, use using the online calendar.

 It’s where you can find links to my YouTube channel information on coaching packages and details of my latest projects.
-Now speaking on my latest project, if you are somebody that has experienced a brain injury caused by stroke, or cares for someone that has had a stroke and want to hear from you, the reason I want to hear from you is to find out what your experience was like after you left the hospital and went home.
+Now speaking on my latest project, if you are somebody that has experienced a brain injury caused by a stroke, or cares for someone that has had a stroke and want to hear from you, the reason I want to hear from you is to find out what your experience was like after you left the hospital and went home.

 If you will like me going home after a stroke was not easy.
-You probably had a lot of unanswered questions you may have felt like you had no influence on your long term. health and well being.
+You probably had a lot of unanswered questions you may have felt like you had no influence on your long-term. health and well-being.
 You may have felt that there were a lot of services that you needed to access.
-But you didn’t know-how.
+But you didn’t know how.
 I recently met a 62-year-old man that asked his neurologist if there were certain foods he should avoid after a brain injury, or begin to consume to help his brain recover.

 His neurologist time certainly is well-meaning but possibly misinformed in this area said no, he said that food will not make a difference.
 Well, that is not necessarily correct.
 And these are the types of things that I would like to clarify for people recovering from brain injury.
-So I’m putting together a program that supports stroke survivors to create the best environment for the brain to heal after stroke.
+So I’m putting together a program that supports stroke survivors to create the best environment for the brain to heal after a stroke.
 And this is where I need you.

 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
-You should always seek advice from a qualified health professional before acting on any of the information provided by any of Recovery After Stroke podcast.
+You should always seek advice from a qualified health professional before acting on any of the information provided by any of the Recovery After Stroke podcasts.